 The instrument is equipped to weigh out powdered reagents or administer solutions as desired.
 Its encapsulation inside a glovebox enables researchers to easily run air and moisture sensitive reactions under an inert atmosphere.
 Reaction analysis is facilitated by GC-MS analysis, which identifies molecular weights of reaction products that may be further elucidated through advanced software that suggests possible chemical structures.
-Stir plates are also specially outfitted to allow for irradiation by light emitting diodes (LEDs) for the evaluation of photoredox reactions, a burgeoning area of organic synthesis.
+Stir plates are also specially outfitted to allow for irradiation by light emitting diodes (LEDs) for the evaluation of photoredox reactions.